 Troubleshooting Common Issues

-While Microsoft Edge installation typically proceeds smoothly, you may occasionally encounter repository or GPG key issues.
-The following troubleshooting steps address the most common problems and provide verification commands to confirm fixes.
+In most cases, Microsoft Edge installation proceeds smoothly, but you may occasionally encounter repository or GPG key issues.
+The following troubleshooting steps address the most common problems.

-If the file is missing or shows unexpected content, recreate it using the repository import command from the installation section.
-Then, refresh your package cache:
+If the file is missing or corrupted, recreate it using the appropriate installation method from this guide.
+Afterward, refresh your package cache and search for available packages:

 sudo apt update